Krisu720/ecommerce-next-app/README.md

 ```
 npx prisma migrate dev
 ```
-5.Insert some products into database.
+5.Insert some products into database (you can use npx prisma studio).

 6.After installation run development server.
 ```